|

 most of our rivers, updated on a daily basis.
 A check on the SEPA

-website (see logo to the right) on the morning of a river fishing outing
+website (see link below) on the morning of a river fishing outing

 Having said that, it is not unusual, even with the